Grilled Split Turkey Breast

 In this case, we can skip the brining in favor of a flavorful marinade, which gives the turkey amazing flavor and allows it to grill up perfectly moist and tender.
 The marinade contains a blend of melted butter and olive oil, plus some cider vinegar for acidity, shallots, garlic, and splashes of Worcestershire sauce, brown sugar, and thyme.

-You can marinate the turkey in a container or in a large, sturdy zipper-top sealable plastic bag.
+You can marinate the turkey in a container or a large, sturdy zipper-top sealable plastic bag.
 Marinate the turkey between 6 and 36 hours; the longer it marinates, the deeper the flavor will be.

 Cooking Turkey Breast on the Grill

 Heat half of the grill to medium, and leave half at medium-low, which will be the indirect heat zone.
-Place the turkey breast over the medium heat zone, and grill for about 5 minutes on each side (you may only be able to get the breast to lay flat on two or three sides, which is fine).
+Place the turkey breast over the medium heat zone, and grill for about 5 minutes on each side (you may only be able to get the breast to lie flat on two or three sides, which is fine).

 What to Serve With Grilled Split Turkey Breast